Italian unions press Glencore on Alcoa's Sardinia plant

 A Glencore spokesman declined to comment.

-"Alcoa conducted a thorough sale process for the Portovesme smelter and engaged with many parties," the statement read.

-"Unfortunately, no party has been interested enough to sign a letter of intent indicating their willingness to buy the plant."

-An Industry Ministry official said on Wednesday that a new expression of interest in the plant was made by an unnamed U.S. multinational.
+A new expression of interest in the plant was made by an unnamed U.S. multinational, an official at Italy's Industry Ministry said on Wednesday.

 "The government has been looking at those who expressed interest a few years ago when Alcoa wanted to sell the sites," the official said.

-"Today a written expression of interest was received from a U.S. multinational that said it wanted to evaluate an acquisition."
+"Today a written expression of interest was received from a U.S. multinational which said it wanted to evaluate an acquisition."

-Trade union sources said the interest came from a U.S. equity fund, while several Italian news outlets named oil and aluminum company Klesch Group as the source.
-Klesch was not immediately available for comment.
+Trade union sources said the interest came from a U.S. equity fund.

-The Alcoa works employ some 500 workers with a further 1,000 directly depending on the plant, which is facing closure due in part to high energy costs.
+The Alcoa works employs some 500 workers with a further 1,000 directly depending on the plant which is facing closure due in part to high energy costs.

-Alcoa has begun powering down the smelter and is expected to shut down the plant entirely by the end of October if no buyer emerges.
+Alcoa has begun powering down the smelter and is expected to shut down the plant entirely by the end of October if no buyer is found.